 - Encourage your kids to get their homework done first thing after school, so they do not find themselves immersed in demanding subjects just before bed.

-While we might think of sleep apnea as a disorder reserved for overweight men in their 40s or 50s who damaged their noses during their high school sporting glory days, sleep apnea can also be a problem for young people, and can be causing serious sleep problems.
+While we might think of sleep apnea as a disorder reserved for overweight men in their 40s or 50s who damaged their noses during their high school sporting glory days, sleep apnea can also be a problem for young people and can cause serious sleep problems.

 According to statistics over the past 20 years, cases of sleep apnea in children have risen by 436 percent, in part due to weight problems that can lead to excess fatty tissue in the throat that inhibits breathing.
 (Ref.
 2)